 Managers and Direct Managers have the same level of access as each other, the difference is only in what notifications they receive.

-Direct Managers receive notifications of certain activity within a portfolio, such as when portfolio stories are published, or plans are started.
+Direct Managers receive notifications of certain activity within a portfolio, such as when plans are started.
 This is so they can support their direct teams where needed.

 Managers don't receive any notifications and instead must visit their contributor dashboard to see what activity has been happening.
 This is because Managers could potentially be contributing to hundreds of portfolios and could be overwhelmed with notifications that aren't relevant to them.

 Note: If a (non-Direct) Manager wants to receive notifications of updates to their teams' portfolios they can simply change their status to 'Direct Manager'.